oomphinc/composer-installers-extender/README.md

 ```
 By default, packages that do not specify a `type` will be considered type `library`.
 Adding support for this type
 allows any of these packages to be placed in a different install path.

+If a type has been added to `"installer-types"`, the plugin will attempt to find an explicit installer path in the mapping.
+If there is no match either by name or by type, the default installer path for all packages will be used instead.

+Please see the README for [`composer/installers`](https://github.com/composer/installers) to see the supported
+syntax for package and type matching as well as the supported replacement tokens in the path (e.g. `{$name}`).